Sonic CD: In 2009, independent programmer Christian Whitehead produced a proof-of-concept video of a remastered version of Sonic CD, using his Retro Engine, running on iOS. Sega released this version in December 2011 for Android, iOS, PlayStation 3, and Xbox 360, and later in January 2012 for Windows via Steam with assistance from BlitWorks in the PC and console ports. The remaster features enhancements such as widescreen graphics, fine-tuned collision detection to make time traveling more consistent, refined visuals and frame rate for Special Stages, the option for spin dash physics from Sonic the Hedgehog 2, both the Japanese and North American soundtracks, the ability to unlock Tails as a playable character, and achievement and trophy support. Whitehead designed two original stages, but they were excluded as Sega wanted to keep the game faithful to the original release. The remaster was not released on the Wii as it exceeded the WiiWare download size. It was included in the 2022 compilation Sonic Origins, which removed voice lines for Sonic and Amy. Amy and Knuckles also became selectable characters in a later update to Origins.Reception

-Reception

 The Sega CD version sold more than 1.5 million copies, making it the system's best-seller.
 In the United Kingdom, it was the top-selling Mega CD game in December 1993.

 The game received critical acclaim.
 The presentation, visuals, and audio were praised.
-Computer and Video Games wrote that, although Sonic CD did not use the Sega CD's capabilities to its fullest, the game's graphics and sound were still excellent, calling the music "from the likes of 2Unlimited and Bizarre Inc".
+Computer and Video Games wrote that, although Sonic CD did not use the Sega CD's capabilities to its fullest, the graphics and sound were excellent, calling the music "from the likes of 2Unlimited and Bizarre Inc".
 Electronic Games said that the game looked similar to older games and used the Sega CD's special features minimally, but this did not detract from the quality.
-The music was singled out as making Sonic CD "stand above the crowd"; the reviewer wrote that it helped add richness to the game.
-The reviewers of Electronic Gaming Monthly (EGM) praised the game's animated cinematics and sound, but noted frame rate drops during special stages.
+The music was singled out as making Sonic CD "stand above the crowd"; the reviewer wrote that it helped add richness.
+The reviewers of Electronic Gaming Monthly (EGM) praised the animated cinematics and sound, but noted frame rate drops during special stages.
 Retrospective opinions of the presentation have also been positive.
-IGN praised its vibrant colors and felt the game looked nice, and GamesRadar thought its music stood the test of time, writing: "What must've dated very quickly in the 1990s is somehow totally fresh today".
+IGN praised its vibrant colors and felt the game looked nice, and GamesRadar thought its music stood the test of time, writing: "What must've dated very quickly in the 1990s is somehow totally fresh today."

-Critics were divided over the change of soundtrack in the North American versions.
+Critics were divided over the change of soundtrack in the North American version.
 GameFan, which had given the Japanese version of Sonic CD a score of 100%, lambasted the change.
 GameFan editor Dave Halverson called the change "an atrocity that remains the biggest injustice in localization history".
 The reviewer for GamesRadar said he shut his GameCube off in disgust when he realized Sonic Gems Collection used the American soundtrack.
-In a 2008 interview, Nilsen said "I think critics were looking for a way to bash the game... it was like we replaced the music for Star Wars after the movie had been out for a while."
+Nilsen said the criticism was "blown out of proportion", as if they had "replaced the music for Star Wars after the movie had been out for a while".